vijayporwal/react-component-lifecycle/README.md

-# Example of React component lifecycle
-# Lean how to use react and our own modules
+# Example of React component lifecycle and learn how to use modules

+# Setup

+Clone the Repo

+$npm start

+$npm run development